phylum-dev/phylum-analyze-pr-action/README.md

 authors, and engineering risk, in addtion to software vulnerabilities and license risks.
 To learn more, please see [our website](https://phylum.io).

-Once configured for a repository, this action will provide analysis of project dependencies from a lockfile during a Pull Request (PR) and output the results as a comment on the PR.
+Once configured for a repository, this action will provide analysis of project dependencies from lockfiles during a Pull Request (PR) and output the results as a comment on the PR.
 The CI job will return an error (i.e., fail the build) if any of the newly added/modified dependencies from the PR fail to meet the project risk thresholds for any of the five Phylum risk domains: